SizunJiangLab/A-python-pipeline-to-run-RAPID/README.md

 * All other codes in the pipeline are generated in Sizun Lab.
 Thanks to Andrew Ma for help.

 ## File preparations
 Set up the `Matlab` and `Python` environment for running `RAPID` and `tifffile` before running this pipeline.
+Place the scripts in `src` in the same folder with your RAPID library.

-Put your raw high-plex images and files (experiment.json, channelNames.txt, exposure_times.txt) describing experimental details in a same folder.
-If you use "/" when you name the channels in your run, open the
+Prepare your raw high-plex images and files (experiment.json, channelNames.txt, exposure_times.txt) describing experimental details in a folder.

 Particularly, the structure of the folder as well as the naming of the subfolders and images should be exactly like this:
 * cyc001_reg001